Putin plans to formally annex 4 regions from Ukraine Friday

 In a related move, Moscow authorities announced they would limit traffic in the city center on Friday ahead of a mass rally in support of annexation.

-Billboards are hung near the Kremlin in support of the government's bid to absorb the four Russian-occupied regions of Ukraine, saying, "Donetsk, Luhansk, Zaporizhzhia, Kherson — are Russia!"
+Near the Kremlin, workers were putting up stages and billboards in support of the annexation, which say, "Donetsk, Luhansk, Zaporizhzhia, Kherson — are Russia!"

 On state TV channel Russia 24, a countdown clock to the celebration now figures prominently on the screen.